 \subsubsection{The methodology by Daud}

-In 2010 Daud published ``Secure Software Development Model: A Guide for Secure Software Life Cycle''~\cite{daud2010secure}.
-For short, we call this the methodology by Daud.
-Although the author proposes that his model is based on Extreme Programming (XP) concept, there is no mention of keywords related to Agile methodology.
-For instance, the author does not use one-time, bucket, and every-sprint requirements, as MS SDL-Agile and GE do.
-The Daud's methodology therefore is located in the Waterfall methodologies category in Table \ref{tab:waterfall}.
-Even though the author shows the iterative model of secure SDLC based on the XP technique with several security practices, all secure practices to be taken are displayed in the Waterfall SDLC.
+In 2010, Daud published ``Secure Software Development Model: A Guide for Secure Software Life Cycle''~\cite{daud2010secure}, which we will refer to as the methodology by Daud.
+While the author claims that the model is based on the concept of Extreme Programming (XP), there is no mention of keywords associated with Agile methodology.
+For instance, the author does not utilize one-time, bucket, and every-sprint requirements, as used in MS SDL-Agile~\cite{whitepapermicrosoft} and GE methodologies~\cite{ge}.
+As a result, the methodology by Daud falls under the category of Waterfall methodologies in Table \ref{tab:waterfall}.
+Although the author presented an iterative model of secure SDLC based on the XP technique, all of these secure practices are presented within the context of the Waterfall SDLC.

-The iterative model can be explained as follows.
-The five main lifecycle stages are security functional requirements, analysis, design, development, and testing.
-There are also three cycles involved in an iterative model (1) between analysis and security functional requirement phases, (2) between analysis and design phases, and (3) between the development and testing phases.
-Next, the security components involved in each phase are considered.

-During the cycle (1) uncertain requirements transfer into refined requirements.
-Then, during the cycle (2), threats coming from the analysis phase are processed in the design phase and become new security requirements.
-After that, the known security vulnerabilities and mitigation plan from the design phase transfer to the development phase.
-Throughout the cycle (3), implementation risks taken from development and user stories go to the testing phase.
-The result of the testing phase is vulnerabilities that are to be processed in the development phase.
-If during testing design bugs are identified, then these bugs should be transferred to the design phase.
+The structure of the methodology is as follows.
+During cycle (1), uncertain requirements are refined into well-defined requirements.
+Then, during cycle (2), threats identified in the analysis phase are processed in the design phase and transformed into new security requirements.
+Subsequently, the known security vulnerabilities and mitigation plans from the design phase are transferred to the development phase.
+Throughout cycle (3), implementation risks identified during development, along with user stories, are carried out over to the testing phase.
+The outcome of the testing phase is the identification of vulnerabilities, which are then addressed in the subsequent development phase.
+If design bugs are identified during testing, they should be communicated to the design phase for resolution.

-Secure practices involved in the Daud's Waterfall model are similar to other methodologies (Jones and Rastogi~\cite{jones2004secure}, SSDM~\cite{sodiya2006towards}, ISDF~\cite{alkussayer2010isdf}).
-In addition, the author did not provide information on the distinctive features of his result.
+In general, the secure practices involved in Daud's Waterfall model are similar to those found in other methodologies (Jones and Rastogi~\cite{jones2004secure}, SSDM~\cite{sodiya2006towards}, ISDF~\cite{alkussayer2010isdf}).
+In addition, the author does not provide distinct features of his methodology.